Marinolino/sopra-fs20-group11-justone-server/README.md

 - We used Datamuse.com as an external API to get homophones, in order to censor invalid clues.

+## High-Level Components

+## Launch & Deployment

+## Roadmap

+- Our parser currently only checks for homophones, a possible improvement could be to search for more categories, e.g. word stem, or to use additional API's to get more words.

+## Authors and Acknowledgement

+## License

 ## Getting started with Spring Boot